DBUPDGEN

 To update an existing script:

--config Instructs DBUPDGEN to build the update script for the subsystems in config-file.
-DBUPDGEN ignores any configuration options in the config-file and only cares about the SS-paths of the subsystems.
-If the SS-path for a subsystem does not end in SQL, DBUPDGEN tacks on /SQL to the path.
-If a subsystem does not have an SQL project in SourceSafe, DBUPDGEN emits a warning.
+‑config Instructs DBUPDGEN to build a update script for the subsystems in config-file.
+DBUPDGEN ignores any configuration options in the config-file and only cares about the VC-paths of the subsystems.
+If the VC-path for a subsystem does not end in /sql, DBUPDGEN tacks on /sql to the path.
+If for a subsystem there is no SQL directory, DBUPDGEN emits a warning and ignores the subsystem.

-When you create a new script, you must specify one of -config and -VSS.
-When you update an existing script, DBUPDGEN reads this information from the script.
+When you create a new script, you must specify one of ‑config and ‑VC.
+When you update an existing script, DBUPDGEN reads config-file from the script.

-When you create a new script, you must specify one of -config and -VSS.
-When you update an existing script, DBUPDGEN reads this information from the script.
+When you create a new script, one of ‑config and ‑VC must be set.
+When you update an existing script, DBUPDGEN reads VC-path from the script.
+If you also specify ‑VC in this case, or if it set implicitly, it must match the script.

--subsystem With -config, you use -subsystem to restrict the script to only include this subsystem.
-With -VSS, you use -subsystem to specify the name of the single subsystem DBUPDGEN is to generate the update script for.
+‑subsystem With ‑config, you can use ‑subsystem to restrict the script to only include this subsystem.
+With ‑VC, you must use ‑subsystem to specify the name of the subsystem, unless DBUPDGEN is able to map the VC-path to a subsystem through the system-definition file.

 When you create a new script, you must specify -from.
 When you update an existing script, DBUPDGEN reads this information from the script.

--to Which SourceSafe version of the subsystem(s) that the upgrade script is intended to update the database to.
+Specifies the version the update script is to update the database to.

-For a config-file, to-version is a version number, date or label for the config-file, which in its turn determines which version of the projects to use.
-If you omit to-version, DBUPDGEN will work with the most recently labelled version of each subsystem, unless they have explicit version-designators in the config-file.
+For a config-file, to-version is a version number, date or label for the config-file, which in its turn determines which label each subsystem is be updated to.
+If you omit to-version, DBUPDGEN reads the most recently checked-in version of the config-file.
+Unless the config-file includes explicit version specifications, DBUPDGEN will use the most recent AbaPerls label for each subsystem.
 You can also specify to-version as LATEST, in which case DBUPDGEN will work with the most recently checked-in version of each file in all subsystems.

-You can specify -to when you generate a new script, or when you update an old script.
-When you update an existing script, you typically provide a later label than what you specified when you originally generated the script.
+You can specify ‑to both when you generate a new script and when you update an old script.
+DBUPDGEN never reads to-version from the update script.
+When you update an existing script, you typically provide a later label than the original label for the script.

--patch Creates an update script that only includes the file specified in patch-file.
-See further below under Patch Files about the format.
+‑patch Creates an update script that only includes the file specified in patch-file.
+See further below under Patch Scripts about the format.

-When you update an existing script, DBUPDGEN reads this information from the script.
+When you update an existing script, DBUPDGEN reads patch-file from the script.

--listonly Instructs DBUPDGEN to list which projects and which versions of the projects that will be processed and then terminate, without searching SourceSafe and without generating any script.
+‑listonly Instructs DBUPDGEN to list which version-control directories that will be processed and then terminate, without searching the version-control system for files and without generating any script.

 Command-Line Syntax for the Update Script